donejs/donejs/docs/guide.md

 NODE_ENV=production donejs start
 ```

-*note: if using Windows set the NODE_ENV variable as you did previously in the building section.*
+*Note: If you're using Windows, set the NODE_ENV variable as you did previously in the Production section.*

 We should now see our assets being loaded from the Firebase CDN.

+IMAGE

 ## Desktop and mobile apps